Rushhaabhhh/WallCraft/README.md

+# Technical Requirements Document
-# WallCraft
+# WallCraft using Meta Quest SDK

 ## Introduction

 This document outlines the technical approach, algorithm, and implementation plan for the development of WallCraft, an app designed to detect walls in a room and apply selected wall panel designs using the Meta Quest SDK.
 The goal is to offer users a seamless experience in customizing their wall panels while ensuring they do not obstruct any objects in the room.

-## Summary
+## Problem Description

-Problem Description: Users desire an AR application that accurately detects vertical walls in a room and allows them to customize wall panel designs without obstructing other objects.
+Users desire an AR application that accurately detects vertical walls in a room and allows them to customize wall panel designs without obstructing other objects.

 Tech Stack:
  - C#